marquisDecarabia/fitm-tg-bot/README.md

 ## Description

 Access to [Telegram Bot API](https://core.telegram.org/bots/api) is provided by the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library.
-The bot is hosted on [Vercel](https://vercel.com/).
+The bot is hosted locally -\_-